percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: OFF

 Use this variable to enable new, transparent handling of preordered replication events (like replication from traditional master).
+When this variable is enabled, such events will be applied locally first before being replicated to the other nodes of the cluster.
+This could increase the rate at which they can be processed, which would be otherwise limited by the latency between the nodes in the cluster.

+Preordered events should not interfere with events that originate on the local node.
+Therefore, you should not run local update queries on a table that is also being updated through asynchronous replication.

 .. variable:: wsrep_provider